 Chemical facilities that are determined to be “high-risk” must follow the Chemical Facility Anti-Terrorism Standards (CFATS) regulation (6 CFR Part 27) and implement security measures that reduce the risks associated with chemicals of interest (COI).

-Individuals and employees may report a potential CFATS violation to the Department.
+Individuals and employees may report a potential CFATS violation to the Cybersecurity and Infrastructure Security Agency (CISA).
 Chemical facilities of interest are prohibited by law from retaliating against an employee for reporting a potential CFATS violation.

 Potential CFATS violations may include, but are not limited to:

-- Failure to implement Site Security Plan (SSP) security measures; and/or
+- Failure to implement Site Security Plan (SSP) security measures.

 - Failure to maintain records.